d3ledger/business-rules/README.md

 Modify **BRVS** [configuration](./config/context/spring-context.xml) in a way you need.
 You can extend it by introducing new Rules and Validators implementations

-Submit correct data using environment variables [application.properties](brvs-core/src/main/resources/application.properties)
+Submit correct data using environment variables [application.properties](brvs-core/src/main/resources/application.properties) described previously

 Run `clean shadowJar` gradle tasks